 In 2011, Woodruff was the principal reporter for the PBS documentary "Nancy Reagan: The Role of a Lifetime."
 And in 2007, she completed an extensive project on the views of young Americans called "Generation Next: Speak Up.
 Be Heard."
 Two hour-long documentaries aired on PBS, along with a series of reports on the NewsHour with Jim Lehrer, NPR and in USA Today.

-In addition, she anchors a monthly program for Bloomberg Television, "Conversations with Judy Woodruff."
 In 2006, Judy was a visiting professor at Duke University's Terry Sanford Institute of Public Policy.
 In 2005, she was a visiting fellow at Harvard University's Joan Shorenstein Center on the Press, Politics and Public Policy.
+From 2006-2013, she anchored a monthly program for Bloomberg Television, "Conversations with Judy Woodruff."

 At NBC News, Woodruff was White House correspondent from 1977 to 1982.
 For one year after that she served as NBC's Today Show Chief Washington Correspondent.
 She wrote the book, "This is Judy Woodruff at the White House," published in 1982 by Addison-Wesley.